CNNislands

 · Seizures.
 Masses in the brain, electrolytes, or metabolic disturbances can cause seizures.

 · Hip dysplasia.
-Symptoms include limping or in pain when walking or going up and down the stairs.
+Symptoms include limping or pain when walking or going up and down the stairs.

 · Elbow dysplasia.
 This is a common condition in which the elbow joint becomes inflamed due to abnormal growth factors.